lbrn/new-jekyll-lbrn/2019-LBRNCCT-Bioinformatics-Summer-Program.md

 eventAddress:
 eventDeadlines: June 24, 2019
 ---
-<p>The Louisiana Biomedical Research Network (LBRN) is happy to announce registration for the second Summer Bioinformatics Training Program - a collaboration between LBRN and the LSU Center for Computation and Technology (CCT).
+<p>The Louisiana Biomedical Research Network (LBRN) is happy to announce registration for the second Summer Bioinformatics Training Program.
 The Summer Bioinformatics Training Program will focus on transcriptomics data and will support an independent or team project with workshops, online materials and a hackathon.
 The topics we will cover include finding and evaluating Next Generation Sequencing data, data acquisition, quality control, processing, differential analysis and interpretation.
 For registration and program schedule information:</p>

 ### Program Sessions